mathjax/MathJax/docs/html/_sources/api/elementjax.txt

     associated to this element jax.

     :Returns: the ``<script>`` element

+..
+Method:: needsUpdate()

+    Indicates whether the mathematics has changed so that its output needs to be updated.

+    :Returns: ``true`` if the mathematics needs to be reprocessed, ``false`` otherwise

 Output jax may add new methods to the base element jax class to perform exporting to other formats.
 For example, a MathML output jax